American Jews: Socioeconomics

 Education plays a major role as a part of Jewish identity.
 As Jewish culture puts a special premium on it and stresses the importance of cultivation of intellectual pursuits, scholarship, and learning, American Jews as a group tend to be better educated and earn more than Americans as a whole.
 Jewish Americans also have an average of 14.7 years of schooling making them the most highly educated of all major religious groups in the United States.

 Forty-four percent (55% of Reform Jews) report family incomes of over $100,000 compared to 19% of all Americans, with the next highest group being Hindus at 43%.
-And while 27% of Americans have a four-year university or postgraduate education, fifty-nine percent (66% of Reform Jews) of American Jews have, the second highest of any ethnic groups after Indian-Americans.
+And while 27% of Americans have a four-year university or postgraduate education, 59% (66% of Reform Jews) of American Jews have, the second highest of any ethnic groups after Indian-Americans.
 75% of American Jews have achieved some form of post-secondary education if two-year vocational and community college diplomas and certificates are also included.

 31% of American Jews hold a graduate degree; this figure is compared with the general American population where 11% of Americans hold a graduate degree.
 White collar professional jobs have been attractive to Jews and much of the community tend to take up professional white collar careers requiring tertiary education involving formal credentials where the respectability and reputability of professional jobs is highly prized within Jewish culture.
 While 46% of Americans work in professional and managerial jobs, 61% of American Jews work as professionals, many of whom are highly educated, salaried professionals whose work is largely self-directed in management, professional, and related occupations such as engineering, science, medicine, investment banking, finance, law, and academia.

 Much of the Jewish American community lead middle class lifestyles.
 While the median household net worth of the typical American family is $99,500, among American Jews the figure is $443,000.
 In addition, the median Jewish American income is estimated to be in the range of $97,000 to $98,000, nearly twice as high the American national median.
 Either of these two statistics may be confounded by the fact that the Jewish population is on average older than other religious groups in the country, with 51% of polled adults over the age of 50 compared to 41% nationally.
 Older people tend to both have higher income and be more highly educated.
 By 2016, Modern Orthodox Jews had a median household income of $158,000, while Open Orthodox Jews had a median household income at $185,000 (compared to the American median household income of $59,000 for 2016).